-Six or seven pages should suffice for this part of the prospectus.
-Although in cases where the resolution of contending interpretations is an especially important part of the thesis, a bit more detail is appropriate.
+Six or seven pages should suffice for this part of the prospectus, although in cases where the resolution of contending interpretations is an especially important part of the thesis, a bit more detail is appropriate.
 Whatever you do, do not set out to review the literature in its entirety here.
 Instead, write this part with the assumption that both you and your committee are familiar with the field.

-Project Design
+Part 3: Research Design

-This part answers the question, "How will you answer the question set out in Part 1?"
-While Part 2 shows the importance of the issue, this section indicates the process you will use to examine the issue(s)/question(s).
+How will you answer the research question?
+While the focused literature review shows the importance of the issue, this section indicates the process you will use to examine the issue(s)/question(s).

 Depending on the area, this part will cover different elements, but all will need to address the following: What specifically do you intend to do and what does each step contribute to the project as a whole?
 In what order do you intend to proceed?
+If there are other ways to research your topic, why is yours preferable?
+Ten to twelve pages should be enough to cover this material.
+You should try to provide the following types of information:

+Data/Materials/Evidence

+Data here means the raw material for your analysis, whether quantitative, qualitative, visual, spatial, textual, or something else.
 If your investigation is empirical, what sort of evidence will you consider?
 If theoretical, what material will you cover and what will you do with it?
 If project-based, what do you intend to create and why?
+How will you decide what to examine?
+Are you using human subjects?
+If so, have you addressed Institutional Review Board approval and included it in your timeline?
+How do you know that what you propose to examine is appropriate to answer your question?

+Data/Materials/Evidence Collection

+How will you collect what you want to look at?
+Is there adequate data or other materials available?
+Can you obtain it?
+Are you planning to do library work, field work, interviews, surveys, etc.?

+Analysis

-Are you planning to do library work, field work, and/or quantitative analysis or statistical modeling?
+How will you examine your data/evidence/materials to figure out what is going on?
+Are you planning to do quantitative analysis or statistical modeling?
+Do you possess the necessary linguistic and/or quantitative skills, if relevant?

-Obviously, you will not have the final answer on every aspect of the project at the time you have to defend your prospectus, but you should be able to provide your best, educated guess.
+Obviously, you will not have the final answer on every aspect of the project at the time you defend your prospectus, but you should be able to provide your best, educated guess.
 In the end, your committee will be looking for solid evidence that (1) if everything goes according to plan, you will be able to complete a satisfactory dissertation, and (2) there is a reasonable chance that everything will in fact go well.